Over 40 soft and snuggly toy animal crochet patterns

 Edward’s Menagerie: Over 40 soft and snuggly toy animal crochet patterns explains step-by-step how to make 40 animals in the amigurumi technique (although it does not name this word throughout the book), divided into 3 levels of difficulty.
 Instructions enable a complete beginner to get hooking straight away.

-No special equipment needed and less than one ball of yarn per animal.
+No special equipment is needed, only one ball of yarn per amigurumi.

 What I like most about this book is the variety it offers.
-Once you have mastered the basics you can customise your own animal.
+Once you have mastered the basic techniques, you can customize your toy.

-Each animal also has a universal pattern – where you can change your hook and yarn to create 4 different sizes, making 160 different possibilities.
+Each amigurumi also has a universal pattern – where you can change your hook and yarn to create 4 different sizes making 160 possibilities!

-But you should also add the variations offered in the Variations section at the end of the book and your own imagination and creativity.
+Besides, we have the variations offered in the Variations section at the end of the book.

 The only thing I do not like is that it does not include a single crochet diagram.